contentful/contentful.js/TYPESCRIPT.md

 })
 ```

+#### Limitation
+Due to the limitation with recursive types, we can only calculate keys on the root level of your content type.
+There is currently no way to calculate keys for nested (recursive) content types.

 ## Response types
 With version `10.0.0` we introduce chained clients to make better assumptions on response types.

 ### withAllLocales
+If the current chain includes `withAllLocales`, `getEntry` and `getEntries` expect an optional second generic parameter for all existing locales in your space.
+If the `Locale` type is provided, your response type will define all locale keys for your field values:

 ```typescript
 import * as contentful from "contentful";